Mrs. Kris Beyer » Home

 Our instructional aide, Mrs. Tina Truskowski, has much experience in the classroom

-after being a aide at St. Joseph Catholic School for over 15 years!
+after being a aide at St. Joseph Catholic School for 22 years!

 Together, we help build positive relationships with children to help foster